-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN VELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗴 Election of one Class I director to serve until the 2019 Annual Meeting of Stockholders, or until such director's successor shall have been duly elected and qualified; NOMINEE: FOR THE NOMINEE William G. Wesemann 2.
-Ratification of the Audit Committee's appointment of BDO USA, LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2016; WITHHOLD AUTHORITY FOR THE NOMINEE 3.
-Advisory approval of the Company's executive compensation; Transaction of such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
-THE BOARD OF DIRECTORS RECOMMENDS A VOTE " FOR " THE DIRECTOR NOMINEE LISTED HEREIN, AND A VOTE " FOR " PROPOSALS 2 AND 3.
+William Committee and Committe 4000 CHILD.
+ADDICTAGE PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN VELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 Election of two Class III directors to serve until the 2021 Annual Meeting of Stockholders, or until such director's successor shall have been duly elected and qualified; Nomines: Kevin C. Lavan Robert P. LoCascio WITHOLD AUTHORITY FOR ALL NOMINESS Ratification of the Audit Committee's appointment of BDO USA, LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2018; 3.
+Advisory approval of the Company's executive compensation; and FOR ALL EXCEPT (See instructions below) Transaction of such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE DIRECTOR NOMINEES LISTED HEREIN, AND A VOTE "FOR" PROPOSALS 2 AND 3.
 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS SPECIFIED HEREIN.
-To change the address on your account, please check the box at right and indicate your new address in the address space above.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date: ntly, each holder should sign.
+Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held joi full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorize ntly, each holder should sign.
 When signing as executor, administrator, attorney, trustee or guardian, please give red officer, giving full title as such.
-If signer is a partnership, please sign in cartnership name by authorized person.
+If signer is a partnership, please sign in partnership name by authorized person.